 In order to receive the correct intake of iron, the average toddler needs to consume the amount that is equivalent to 85g of meat or other food stuff which are rich in iron.
 It may come as a surprise to discover that a toddler requires around five times more iron than a fully grown person.

 Breast Milk and Cow’s Milk

-It is likely that your baby’s tastes in food will change frequently, and it may be difficult to ensure that your baby gets the adequate nutrition he or she needs daily what with all the new interest they are taking in the world around them.
+It is likely that your baby’s tastes in food will change frequently.
+Initially you may find it difficult to ensure that your baby gets the adequate nutrition he or she needs daily.
+Especially with all the new interest they are taking in the world around them.
 However, we hope that Cherub Baby’s advice will set your mind at ease and provide you with some useful information concerning your baby’s health and well being, making your job as mum as easy as possible.

 The best way to ensure your baby has the healthiest diet is to make home made baby food – view our baby feeding products here – perfect for starting bub on solids!